ldtteam/MinecoloniesWiki/pages/src/source/systems/happinessandsaturation.md

 Overall colony happiness is 1-10 (initially set to 5).
 Happiness depends on three basic factors: **security, housing, and saturation**.

 If a colonist's saturation is above 14 shanks, they will be happier.
-If the colonist's home (or for [Guards](../../source/workers/guard) or trainees, their workplace) is above level 2.5, the colonist will be happier.
+If the colonist's home (or for Guards/trainees, their workplace) is above level 2.5, the colonist will be happier.
 If at least two Guards exist for every three citizens, the colonists will be happier.

 These basic factors benefit from partial completion.
 Citizens will be happier with 5 shanks of saturation than 1, with 1 Guard for every 4 workers than 1 Guard for every 10, and enjoy a level 2 house more than a level 1 house.
 Colonists also become happier as these values increase further, such as from upgrading a house to level 4 or 5 or having completely full saturation.